paulaberry/beta_mining/README.md

 # beta_mining
 A Python 3 package to mine the AlphaFold2 monomer database for secondary structure predictions.
+Written for the [Halfmann Lab](https://research.stowers.org/halfmannlab/) at [Stowers Institute for Medical Research](https://www.stowers.org/).

 ## Installation
 This package can be installed via `pip install git+https://github.com/paulaberry/beta_mining.git`.